voyagingmk/voyagingmk.github.io.jekyll-now/about.md

 permalink: /about/
 ---

-So it's time to continue writing blog after 2 more 3 years.

-I've found my farovrite field of technology of coding (server programming).

 I would try to share what I've learnt systematically, hope to help somebody.

 In a nutshell, It'd be great for me to make new friend. ^_^